PADL/OpenAvnu/README.AES67.md

 ## Bridge

 Having established this, it should be possible to bridge between the two protocols without re-clocking the audio as long as all endpoints share a common PTP clock domain (and media clock, in the case of AVB).
-There bridge only uses the PTP time for determining the media clock offset, otherwise it can operate quasi-asynchronously (of course, it cannot miss a deadline, and ideally it will send packets at a fixed interval).
-One current limitation is that AES67 must be the AVB media clock master: if the AVB is running the media clock, it would need to run at exactly the sample rate (relative to the PTP clock), and use a statically configurable offset against the PTP time.
+The bridge only uses the PTP time for determining the media clock offset, otherwise it can operate quasi-asynchronously (of course, it cannot miss a deadline, and ideally it will send packets at a fixed interval).
+One current limitation is that AES67 must be the AVB media clock master: if the AVB is running the media clock, it would need to run at exactly the frequency (relative to the PTP clock), and use a statically configurable offset against the PTP time.

 The bridge requires a PTP boundary clock (BC) that can handle multiple profiles of PTP simultaneously: the Linux PTP project (`ptp4l`) is one such implementation.
 I extended it to support multiple PTP ports over a single interface; this allows a common physical hardware clock (PHC) to be used across both profiles of PTP.
 This is useful for testing.
 A practical deployment would likely use separate networks for AVB and AES67.
 A stable clock would be best implemented with a multi-port NIC with a single PHC; I'm not aware of any that also support multiple hardware queues and hardware timestamping.
-(An alternative is a bunch of Intel i210s that have their clock GPIO pins tied together, with `ts2phc`.)
+(An alternative is a bunch of Intel i210s that have their clock SDP pins tied together, with `ts2phc`.)

 The AES to AES67 Bridge is implemented as an interface module for the OpenAvnu AVTP pipeline (originally the EAVB stack from Symphony Teleca Corporation, now Harman).
 Whilst it does require some configuration, it is flexible, easily to debug, and also implements the discovery components of AVB (AVDECC).